Julia White, MDThe James Cancer Center

 Consulting and Related Relationships

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the university requires annual disclosures from all faculty members with external interests related to their university responsibilities.
-As of 3/28/2017, Dr. White has reported financial relationships with the medical device, research and/or drug companies listed below.
-If you have questions about the relationships listed below, please ask the faculty member.
-If you have questions about how these relationships are monitored by The Ohio State University Wexner Medical Center, please contact our Compliance Office at 614-293-7802.
+As of 3/28/2017, Dr. White has reported no financial relationships with medical device, research and/or drug companies.